 What you need to do here is to assess and audit your SEO methods.
 Chances are you’re committing some of these mistakes:

-Web crawlers can detect the overuse of H1 and penalize your site for doing so.
+Web crawlers can detect the inappropriate use of H tags and penalize your site for doing so.
 This will affect your ranking and the indexability of your pages.